Crispy, spicy, low-fat, gluten-free and utterly delicious homemade polenta chips.

 Instructions

-- Polenta: Pour the water into a large pot.
-Heat the water but don't let it come to a boil (it helps against the formation of lumps).
-Add the salt.
-Slowly add the cornmeal while stirring or whisking (with an egg beater, not a mixer) all the time.
-A word of caution - be careful when the polenta starts to bubble; if the bubbles are too big, you might get burned – so turn the heat down if that happens.
+- Add cornmeal: Slowly add the cornmeal while stirring or whisking (with an egg beater, not a mixer) all the time.
+Be cautious when the polenta starts to bubble - if the bubbles get too big, they can splatter and burn you, so lower the heat if necessary.1 cup medium cornmeal/ 150 g

-- Baking paper: Place a large piece of baking paper (42 x38 cm/ 16.5x15 inch) on the working surface.
-Cut another piece of baking paper that is just as large as the first one.
+- Parchment paper: Place a large piece of parchment paper (approximately 16.5x15 inches/ 42x38 cm) on the working surface.
+Cut another piece of parchment paper that is just as large as the first one.

-- Spread polenta: Pour the hot polenta in the middle of the first sheet of baking paper, spread it roughly around with a spoon, and cover it with the second sheet of baking paper.
-Roll out the polenta very thinly and evenly using a rolling pin.
-Make sure that the polenta layer is just as thin in the middle as at the edges.
+- Spread polenta: Pour the hot polenta onto the center of the first sheet of parchment paper and spread it out evenly with a spoon.
+Place the second sheet of parchment paper on top, then use a rolling pin to roll the polenta as thin and even as possible.
+Make sure the polenta is just as thin in the center as it is at the edges (Note 2).

 - Cool: Leave the polenta to get completely cold.

-- Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.
-Line two baking sheets with new baking paper.
+- Preheat the oven to 400°F/ 200°C. Line two baking sheets with fresh parchment paper.

 - Cut polenta: When it is cold, brush it with olive oil and sprinkle it with salt and the chosen spices.
-Cut the polenta into small squares and place the squares on the baking sheets.
+Cut the polenta into small squares and place the squares on the baking sheets.1-2 tablespoons olive oil + some salt + some sweet paprika OR garlic powder OR smoked pepper OR hot paprika

-- Bake the chips, one tray at a time, for about 50 minutes or until the chips are golden, crispy, and completely dry.
-Start checking after 30-35 minutes already and remove those thinner chips that are already done before they get burned.
-If you were very careful when rolling out the polenta, this step is unnecessary, but keep checking to make sure.
+- Bake the crisps, one tray at a time, for about 50 minutes or until they are golden, crispy, and completely dry.
+Start checking after 30-35 minutes already, and remove the thinner chips that are already done before they get burned.

 Katherine says